Banner

 owners that have purchased pets in Beijing)

-30-days before but not more than 12-months before the departure
+at least 30-days before but not more than 12-months

 out of China or to relocate to other cities in China.

-with your search for the perfect pet for your family!
+this helps with your search for the perfect pet for

 · Long-Term Commitment